 The oversized extension table is optional with the Juki Exceed HZL 300 and HZL 400, but is include as a standard accessory with the Juki Exceed HZL 600.
 The other differences between the three are as follows:

 The free arm seam guides etched onto the needle plate, clear cover on the drop in bobbin and knee lift along with the box bed and other features normally available only on industrial sewing machines and with the affordable MSRP place the machines in the Juki Exceed series among the most desirable home sewing and quilting machines on the market.

 These are not machines for children or for beginners.
 Although they are easy to operate, I feel that the machines in the Juki Exceed series should be operated primarily by people who are familiar with basic sewing machine operation and are comfortable working on heavy duty sewing machines.

 If this machine were purchased for use by someone with limited sewing experience, I encourage them to take lessons from their dealer before trying to work on it on their own.

 Without a bit of hands on training, they will not be able to benefit from the advantages of having a machine as sophisticated as these.

 The fact that the machines in the Juki Exceed series have a maximum speed of just 900 stitches per minute is a minor drawback.

 Only those home sewers who are accustomed to working on industrial machines or heavy duty home sewing machines will even notice the lower speeds.

-In short, we think the sewing and quilting machines in the Juki Exceed series are among the best in their class and well worth the cost.
+In short, I think the sewing and quilting machines in the Juki Exceed series are among the best in their class and well worth the cost.
 Anyone who purchases one of these machines can count on many, many years of sewing pleasure.